Church fire being treated as suspicious: Three big fires in Auckland within five days

 "From what I understand, over the years there had been various squatters and homeless people, vandalism and break ins," he said.

-"So when we look at it we think, well ok, there is no power to the building so that eliminates the possibility of an electrical fire; it was a beautiful sunny day so there was no lightning involved - therefore it kind of only leaves human intervention.
+"So when we look at it we think, well okay, there is no power to the building so that eliminates the possibility of an electrical fire; it was a beautiful sunny day so there was no lightning involved - therefore it kind of only leaves human intervention.

 "Given all of these factors, and from what we found at the scene, we are deeming it suspicious."

-A Police spokesman said police inquiries are ongoing into the incident and they are continuing to work with fire safety investigators on the matter.
+A police spokesman said police inquiries were ongoing and they were continuing to work with fire safety investigators on the matter.

+The St James Church hall was built in 1885, while the larger St James Church was built in 1900.
+Both are owned by the Presbyterian Church Property Trustees.

+Trustee executive officer Kos van Lier said they were relieved that no one was hurt in the fire.

 The St James Church hall fire was the third big fire in Auckland over the past five days.